History

 The inspiration

-Dr. Guttmann’s medical contribution was decisive in changing their prognosis.
-In addition, he incorporated sport into the rehabilitation process, considering it as therapy due to its ability to improve functional autonomy, as well as for its psychological and social value.
-In 1952, Dr. Guttmann established what was to become today’s Paralympic Games.
+The medical contribution of Dr. Guttmann was decisive in changing the prognosis of these people.
+In addition, he incorporated sports activity into the rehabilitation process, appreciating it as therapy for its ability to improve functional autonomy, as well as for its psychological and socialization value.
+In 1952 Dr. Guttmann was the driving force behind the current Paralympic Games.

 Historia